mgrahamjo/breadbox/README.md

 <h1>Hello, {{person}}!</h1>
 ```

-Run `node index.js` then open http://localhost:1337 in your browser.
+Run `node index` then open http://localhost:1337 in your browser.